B2B awards business models

 The most important message for awards launches, is to analyse your ecosystem properly.
 Who is selling to whom?
 Who wants to impress?
 Who do they want to network with?
 Then you can decide how to design your categories to attract the perfect audience.
 Don’t just import an awards format or business model that worked in a different market.
 And remember that awards can take a few years to become part of the annual schedule in a market.
 You need to be in it for the long term.
 But on top of any profit contribution, awards build your own media brand, establishing your market leading position and demonstrating your convening power for the sector you serve.

-The companies participating in this survey were part of the Speciall Media Group, an invite-only online community of over 250 specialist media leaders.
+The companies participating in this survey were part of the Speciall Media Group, an invite-only online community of specialist media leaders.
 Members can share best practice, ask questions and make connections with their peers.
 And we run occasional surveys and virtual round tables.
 It’s free (for now) but invite only, and only open to media leaders, not suppliers, vendors or service companies.
-You can request to join here.
+Request to join here.

 If you would like to have an informal chat about your B2B awards then get in touch to schedule a (real or virtual) coffee with Carolyn.